-- Recently, Asian brands, like fine jewellery brand Qeelin, have started to appear in U.S. shops.
-This unusual move is a sign of the ambitions of Asian - Previously, the global luxury industry moved only in one direction: from west to east.
-Then European
+Recently, Asian brands, like fine jewellery brand Qeelin, have started to appear in U.S. shops.
+This unusual move is a sign of the ambitions of Asian and U.S. brands bought up prime retail sites in Asian megacities as a to new generation of Asian customers were attracted to owning products made by companies that were more than a century old.